jonridera/tfs-vsts-extension/readme.md

     - Executes the clean command and builds the project using tsc --build

     createExtension
     - Outputs a .vsix file to your project.
-This is the extension to upload to Azure DevOps
+This is the extension to upload to Azure DevOps (or TFS).

 ## Installation requirements ##